Insidious: Chapter 2: Home media

-Prequel
+Future films

+Prequels

-On September 16, 2013, a third film in the series was announced with Leigh Whannell signed on to return as writer while Jason Blum and Oren Peli were also set to produce.
-When asked about returning for another sequel, actor Patrick Wilson went on to say that he "[doesn't] know where else it could go", and that "[Josh Lambert has] been through the wringer, and I think the movie sets it up well at the end ...
+On September 16, 2013, a third film in the series was announced, with Leigh Whannell signed on to return as writer while Jason Blum and Oren Peli were also set to produce.
+When asked about returning for another sequel, actor Patrick Wilson went on to say that he "[doesn't] know where else it could go," and that "[Josh Lambert has] been through the wringer, and I think the movie sets it up well at the end...
 And that's great, that's how it should end."
-On March 11, 2014, it was reported that the third film wouldn't focus on the Lambert family, but would focus on a new family and story, that it wouldn't connect to the last teaser scene in the second film, and that Whannell and Sampson wouldn't return as ghost hunters Specs and Tucker.
+On March 11, 2014, it was reported that the third film wouldn't focus on the Lambert family, but would focus on a new family and story, that it would not connect to the last teaser scene in the second film, and that Whannell and Sampson would not return as ghost hunters Specs and Tucker.
 On May 7, 2014, Wan tweeted that Whannell would be directing the third film, which would mark his directorial debut.
 Stefanie Scott and Dermot Mulroney starred in the film.
-Focus Features and Stage 6 Films released the follow-up on June 5, 2015.
+Focus Features and Stage 6 Films released Insidious: Chapter 3 on June 5, 2015.

+A fourth film, Insidious: The Last Key, was announced in May 2016.
+Whannell returned to write, with Blum, Peli, and Wan producing, as well as Shaye reprising her role as Elise Rainier and Adam Robitel directing.
+The film was released on January 5, 2018.

 Sequel

-In October 2020, it was announced that a sequel to Chapter 2 was in development.
-Patrick Wilson will serve as director in addition to reprising his starring role, while Scott Teems serves as screenwriter, based on an original story by Leigh Whannell.
-The premise will center around a now-grown Dalton Lambert as he goes off to college, with Ty Simpkins reprising the role.
-Jason Blum, James Wan, Leigh Whannell, and Oren Pelli will serve as producers.
-The project will be a produced by Blumhouse Productions and distributed by Sony Pictures.
+In October 2020, it was announced that a direct sequel to Chapter 2 was in development.
+Patrick Wilson was announced as director, in addition to reprising his starring role, while Scott Teems serves as screenwriter, based on an original story by Whannell.
+The premise centers around a now-grown Dalton Lambert as he goes off to college, with Ty Simpkins reprising the role.
+Blum, Wan, Whannell, and Pelli again serve as producers.
+Insidious: The Red Door was produced by Blumhouse Productions and distributed by Sony Pictures, and was released on July 7, 2023.